-Year 1 Courses of 60 credits at advanced level from any of the Master's programmes at Faculty of Medicine, Uppsala University, or from courses in the medical or life science areas at other faculties or universities.
+Courses of 60 credits at advanced level within the medical or life science areas at other faculties or universities.

-Year 2 Advanced Research Practice, 30 credits Master's project, 30 credits
+Year 2 Advanced Research Practice, 30 credits Master's project, 30 credit

-The practical laboratory part consists of one individual project of 15 weeks during semester 3 and a thesis of approximately 19 weeks during semester 4.
+The practical laboratory component of the Master Programme in Medical Research consists of one individual project of 15 weeks during semester 3 and a thesis of approximately 19 weeks during semester 4.

 The projects will be presented at joint seminars where students discuss each other’s results, the selection of research methods and their experiences of the different internships.
 During semester 3 different forms of research presentations are practiced: in addition to oral presentations you will make a poster presentation, write short summaries and write a scientific review article.
 The graduation project will be presented as a written thesis and orally at a mini-symposium.